shakna-israel/NecromancersApprentice/docs/016-Chapter-Sixteen.md

 He glared down, "The Pact believes what I am to be an abomination.
 They mean to destroy this city, and what I care for...
 But this city is protected."

-A.dwarven commander hefted his axe and then tossed it, the blade flying towards Kyle.
+A dwarven commander hefted his axe and then tossed it, the blade flying towards Kyle.

 He felt.shock hit him.